WihanZA/sasf/README.md

 <!-- badges: end -->

-The `rsa.shapefiles` package provides easy access to geographic shapefiles with demarcations derived from South Africa’s Census 2011.
-These shapefiles include various administrative levels such as provinces, districts, municipalities, main places, and subplaces.
-The package simplifies the process of loading and visualising spatial data for South Africa.
+This package simplifies the process of loading and visualising spatial data for South Africa in `R`.
+Shapefiles encompass various administrative levels, such as provinces, districts, municipalities, main places, and subplaces, using Census 2011 demarcations.

-The geographic codes in the `subplaces` data frame follow a hierarchical structure consisting of multiple administrative levels.
-The **municipality code** (`municipality_id`) is a three-digit identifier, where the first digit represents the province and the next two are unique to the municipality (e.g., `167` for Stellenbosch).
-The **main place code** (`mainplace_id`) is a six-digit identifier, the first three digits matching the municipality code and the last three uniquely identifying the main place (e.g., `167007` for Franschhoek).
-Similarly, the **subplace code** (`subplace_id`) is a nine-digit identifier, where the first six correspond to the main place and the last three uniquely identify the subplace (e.g., `167007001` for Wemmershoek).
+The main dataset of interest `subplaces` data frame is embedded in the package. `_id` columns represent unique numeric identifiers, while `_name` columns provide descriptive names. `_mdb` columns present string identifiers corresponding to the demarcations of the Municipal Demarcation Board of South Africa for provinces, districts, and municipalities.

+`subplaces` is structured hierarchically on the basis of `_id` values, with the exception of districts.
+Consider, for example, the subplace `Wemmershoek`:

+- `subplace_id`: `167007001`
+- `mainplace_id`: `167007`
+- `municipality_id`: `167`
+- `province_id`: `1`

 ## Installation